dengpan-cn/Library-of-Athermal-Quasi-static-Shear-Simulation-of-Granular-Matter/README.md

-# Library of Athermal Quasistatic Simulation FIRE
+# Library of Athermal Quasistatic Simulation

 library of AQS using FIRE algorithm for harmonic interaction